UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 ---
 title: 'Module 1: Machine Learning Terminology'
 description:
-  'This chapter will explain the different branches of machine learning and introduce decision trees; a machine learning model used in supervised learning.'
+  'In this module, we will explain the different branches of machine learning and introduce the steps needed to build a model by constructing baseline models.'
 prev: module0
 next: /module2
 type: chapter